Information for professionals

 "The whole thing got too scary and difficult."

 The first week is often the hardest to get through.
 Plan for low and high moods and stressful situations.
-If you get through you’ve gained a lot of skills.
+If you get through, you’ve gained a lot of skills.
 Keep at it.
 Knowing what to expect when you quit can help.
+Keeping your mind on your reason(s) to quit can really help, too.
+Was it for family, children, health, yourself?

 Change your routine to minimise triggers and manage routines.
-Also, find a good replacement for the cigarette e.g. chewing gum, stress ball, drink bottle, moisturiser.
+Also, find a good replacement for the cigarette or vape e.g. chewing gum, stress ball, fidget spinner, drink bottle, moisturiser.

 "I was stressed out!"

-Managing stress is a challenge.
+Managing stress can be a challenge.
 Deep breathe, walk, meditate, drink water, get a massage, be kind to yourself and use your savings to do something you enjoy.
-For more stress tips go here

 "I slipped up when I had a few drinks."

-Remember, if you’re over the drink-driving limit, you’re heading into risky territory.
-Consider changing your drinking habits (even if only for a few weeks) and plan ahead.
+This is a common trigger that many people experience.
+Consider changing your drinking behaviour (even if only for a few weeks) and plan ahead.

 "I felt unable to say NO in the situation I was in."

-Do you need to talk to smoking friends and be clear about what you need.
-Choosing a phrase like "I'm a non-smoker" or "I don't smoke anymore" can be quite powerful.
+Do you need to talk to smoking or vaping friends and be clear about what you need?
+Choosing a phrase like "I don't smoke/vape anymore" can be quite powerful.

 I've only had a puff or two